Talat Xhaferi: Political career

 Xhaferi was first elected to the Macedonian parliament in 2002 for the Democratic Union for Integration (DUI), which was formed that year by members of the dissolved NLA.
 From 2004 to 2006 Xhaferi was Deputy Minister of Defence.
-From 2008 to 2013, Xhaferi was a Macedonian MP for the DUI party, allied with the conservative VMRO-DPMNE party.

-In 2012, Xhaferi became known for his marathon speeches used as a filibuster tactic to blocking the adoption of a law on veterans that would have granted benefits to Macedonian war veterans.
+From 2008 to 2013, he was a member of parliament from DUI, allied with the conservative VMRO-DPMNE party.
+In 2012, he became known for his marathon speeches used as a filibuster tactic to blocking the adoption of a law on veterans that would have granted benefits to Macedonian war veterans.
 He blocked the draft at commission level by "reading poetry, citing foreign literature and reports on Macedonia, mumbling or simply remaining silent, waiting for the time to pass".

-In 2013, Xhaferi was nominated by DUI for Minister of Defense in the Cabinet of Nikola Gruevski, after the resignation of the DUI party member Fatmir Besimi.
-The appointment of Xhaferi triggered protests by extremist Macedonian (in particular retired general Stojanče Angelov of the pro-veteran Dignity opposition party) and Albanian citizens.
+In 2013, Xhaferi was nominated by DUI for Minister of Defense in the Cabinet of Nikola Gruevski, after the resignation of Fatmir Besimi.
+The appointment of Xhaferi triggered protests by Macedonian (in particular retired general Stojanče Angelov of the pro-veteran Dignity opposition party) and Albanian citizens.
 Xhaferi stated that his goal was to make the armed forces “a symbol of coexistence, tolerance and respect for differences”.

 On 26 November 2019, an earthquake struck Albania.
-Xhaferi was part of a delegation of Albanian politicians from North Macedonia visiting the earthquake epicentre that expressed their condolences to Albanian president Ilir Meta.
+Xhaferi was part of a delegation of ethnically Albanian politicians from North Macedonia visiting the earthquake epicenter that expressed their condolences to Albanian president Ilir Meta.